 Transportation and Parking Services partners with local nonprofits to donate abandoned bicycles.
 If you have a bike you are no longer using, consider contacting Pedals4Progress, a NJ nonprofit organization that donates unwanted bikes to partner organizations in 32 developing countries.
 There's also the Boys & Girls Club of Mercer County Bike Exchange, a nonprofit organization that provides after-school care.
 Bike-related activities include teaching children how to repair and build bicycles.

 At the end of the academic year, students who are not residing on campus for the summer must remove their bikes from Princeton University bike racks; bicycles that appear abandoned will be tagged for confiscation.
 The Moving & Storage Agency provides bike pick-up and storage for a fee of $50, with optional $5 insurance.
 For more information, please visit the Student Agencies page.
 In addition, please click here for local off-campus storage options.

 The Cyclab is a University affiliated group for bike repair.
-Every week Thursdays 5pm – 9pm and Sundays 1pm – 5pm, volunteers are available to teach and assist everyone with bike repairs free of charge.
+Every week, volunteers are available to teach and assist all members of the University community with bike repairs free of charge.
 Cyclab also accepts donations of unwanted bikes but does not sell or rent bikes.

 Have you been biking to campus, or are you considering a bike commute, but wonder where you can shower and change before work?
 There are several options.
 The Sherrerd, Louis Simpson, and Andlinger facilities all have showers available for use by cyclists.
 Dillon Gym has expansive shower and changing room facilities with lockers that are free for students and available with gym membership to faculty and staff.